 In the summer of last year, reports circulated that the UK government would legally recognize lobsters as “sentient beings” in line with its Animal Welfare (Sentience) Bill.

 The bill, which acknowledges that vertebrates and some marine invertebrates are capable of experiencing feelings like pain, was one of a number of the Conservative Party’s promising, yet vague, plans to “lead the way on animal welfare.”
 And, to “revolutionize” the treatment of animals both here in the UK and abroad.

-Last month, the bill finally passed through parliament and received Royal Assent.
+In April of this year, the bill finally passed through parliament and received Royal Assent.
 Now, lobsters are one of the many animals officially considered capable of feeling emotions.
 Whether it will lead to any tangible improvements to their lives, however, remains to be seen.

 Torture of lobsters

 Lobsters are victims to probably the most horrific example of human-inflicted torture of animals, being thrown into pots of boiling water while conscious to be cooked as “food.”
 It can take them up to 15 minutes to die, and they will desperately attempt to escape until they do.

 It had previously been assumed by the press and general public that a recognition of sentience would mean an inevitable outlaw of this method, but this is looking increasingly doubtful.

 The government previously confirmed that existing industry practices will not be affected by the bill, stating that there will be “no direct impact” on restaurant kitchens or shellfish catching.

 In other words: despite the fact they are now legally recognized as able to feel pain, there are no current plans to ban boiling these animals alive.